 - 1. Start a recording - 2.
 When the Welcome Page appears, click the test your SSL configuration link - 3.
-Click the appropriate link to download the certificate in either CER or PEM format note: the CER and PEM certificate files may be copied directly from the following folder (where <user> is your windows username) if the download links do not work:
+Click the appropriate link to download the certificate in either CER or PEM format - 4.
+Save the certificate somewhere you can remember (e.g. your desktop)

-- 4. Save the certificate somewhere you can remember (e.g. your desktop) - 5.
-Follow the instructions for your browser on importing the certificate.
+5. Follow the instructions for your browser on importing the certificate.
 We have included instructions for a few of the most popular browsers below.
 If your browser is not listed here, check the documentation for your browser.